tvangundy/workspace/README.md

 - **Developers** who want to understand the implementation details
 - **Teams** adapting these patterns to their own environments
 - **Anyone** who prefers a guided, step-by-step approach

+Runbooks in this workspace leverage taskfiles extensively, so you'll see commands like `task device:write-disk` throughout the documentation.
+These taskfile commands encapsulate complex operations, making the runbooks easier to follow while ensuring consistent, reliable execution.
+For more details on how runbooks and taskfiles work together, see the [Runbooks section](https://tvangundy.github.io/#runbooks) in the documentation.

 ## Repository Structure